1990–91 New York Islanders season

 The 1990–91 New York Islanders season was the 19th season for the franchise in the National Hockey League (NHL).
+The Islanders missed the playoffs for the first time since 1989 despite qualifying the previous year in the 1989–90 season.

 Offseason

 Regular season

 The Islanders finished the regular-season last in scoring (223 goals for), tied the Quebec Nordiques for fewest power-play goals scored (51) and had the fewest power-play opportunities (317).